 Engaging young people in routine outcome monitoring

-Join us for this 90 webinar to explore how young people can be meaningfully involved in the processes and practices of routine outcome measurement.
-Consider how to ensure young people’s voice is given due weight, plus practical suggestions for improving participation in your service.
+Explore how young people can be meaningfully involved in the processes and practices of routine outcome measurement.
+Participants will consider how to ensure young people’s voice is given due weight and hear practical suggestions for improving participation in their service.

 The Child Outcomes Research Consortium (CORC) brings together organisations and individuals committed to using and improving evidence to improve children and young people’s mental health and wellbeing.
 We are experts in measuring mental health outcomes.
 A project of Anna Freud.